RenardDev/IDATeamsDocker/README.md

 # IDATeamsDocker
 Docker configuration (and only docker configuration) files for hosting self-hosted Lumina and Hexvault.
+The installation files should be in ./image folders.

 # Note
 Before you start doing anything, you need to generate your own CA certificate.
 This can be done like this: